 Offshore A—Z is a digital repository of companies operating across major tax havens.
 Each company listed on Offshore A—Z is real, but the facts featured in its online entry consist of both company data, obtained by the Demystification Committee, and speculative images and mission statements, generated by algorithms.
 This exploits the gaps in information and the inscrutability of offshore companies to guess on their possible nature and intent.

 Offshore A–Z gives form to a large amount of tax havens’ companies data to begin grasp the size of corporate offshore finance, while speculating on the intents of those invested and investing in it.

-Prior to the Panama Papers leak, the snippets of information available on offshore companies were confined to the online registrars that tax havens keep as an empty gesture towards transparency.
+Prior to the Panama Papers leak, the snippets of information available on such companies were confined to the online registrars that tax havens keep — as an empty gesture towards transparency.
 Records on ½ million companies, and naturally full of gaps, were obtained from a dozen registrars and compiled into a single database.